klmcwhirter/upd-indicator/README.md

 ## Status

 2025-05-29 I have just created this repo and put up a call to action at [Bluefin - flexible update indicator project](https://universal-blue.discourse.group/t/bluefin-flexible-update-indicator-project/8844).
+2025-05-30 Got a rough draft of the status bar UI completed and captured a demo amimated gif.
+See above.

 ## Reference
 - https://gjs.guide/